 The Judicial Branch appropriation funds the personnel, programs, and operating costs of the Supreme Court, the district courts, and the Judicial Conduct Commission and Attorney Disciplinary Board (JCCDB).
-Our appropriation request for the 2021-2023 biennium is \$118,161,669.
+Our original appropriation request for the 2021-2023 biennium was \$118,161,669.
 This is an increase of \$8,663,681 from our 2019-2021 base budget.
-The increase primarily consists of one-time funding requests and increased salary and benefit costs.
+That increase primarily consists of one-time funding requests and increased salary and benefit costs.
+The Senate reduced the overall request to \$117,996,743 which is an increase of \$8,498,755.

-Salary and Benefits - \$4,932,868
+Salary and Benefits - \$4,284,319

 Our budget request includes \$1,906,082 to cover the executive branch compensation package.
 This includes the cost for proposed salary increases, and increased health insurance and retirement contributions.
-It also includes \$1,729,688 to cover the cost to continue 2019-2021 salary increases generous increase for state employees that the same increase be extended to our judicial officers.
+It also includes \$1,729,688 to cover the cost to continue 2019-2021 salary increases

 Our budget proposal also includes a 2% per year increase in supreme court justice and district court judge salaries.
 The cost for this increase would be \$648,549.
-As always, it is our request that if the legislature settles on a more
+Under the senate version this amount did not change.
+As always, it is our request that if the legislature settles on a more generous increase for state employees that the same increase be extended to our judicial officers.